 So, you should take multiple layers of clothing, including a waterproof outer layer.
 Wear sturdy boots as almost all of the ascent itself is along a rocky path.
 You walk on irregularly shaped rocks 20-30 cm in diameter.
 The climb is hard on ankles and knees.

 Take water and food, and adequate navigational gear.
-GPS is wonderful for telling you precisely where you are, but you need a good map and you need how to use it for that to be of any use.
-See the below discussion of the National Grid system for what that's about.
+GPS is wonderful for displaying your precise coordinates, but you need a good map and you need to know how to use it if those coordinates are to be of any use.
+See my description of the National Grid system for what that's about.
 A plain old compass is crucial, the top is fairly flat and featureless and you will probably be in clouds, so you need to make very certain that you don't fall off the cliffs along the northeast face.

 Start early to allow yourself plenty of time to get back down off the mountain.
 I'm not in great shape and I took my time.
 I made plenty of stops just to look at the fantastic views (at least until I entered the cloud base).